etn-ccis/blui-angular-workflows/login-workflow/README.md

 The Angular Auth Workflow package provides a consistent authentication and registration experience across Eaton web applications using Angular.

-This includes pre-built implementations of the screens for Login, Forgot Password, Contact Information, Self-Registration, Registration By Invitation, and a dialog for Change Password.
+This includes pre-built implementations of the screens for Login, Forgot Password, Self-Registration, Registration By Invitation, and a dialog for Change Password.

 This documentation explains the steps required to integrate this auth workflow into your application.